Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Background

-On a network, a reticulation event is represented by a \emph{reticulation vertex} that has in-degree 2 and out-degree 1.
-The two edges directed into a reticulation vertex are \emph{reticulation edges} .
-The edge directed away from the reticulation vertex is an \emph{out edge}.
-When a leaf is incident on an out edge, we call it an \emph{out leaf}.
+A \emph{phylogenetic network} is a rooted, binary, acyclic, directed graph that satisfies the following properties: parallel edges are suppressed, the root has out-degree 2, all leaves have in-degree 1, and all internal vertices have either in-degree 1 and out-degree 2 or out-degree 1 and in-degree 2.
+In a phylogenetic network, a reticulation event is represented by a \emph{reticulation vertex}, which has in-degree two and out-degree one.
+Reticulation events appear in cycles in the underlying topology of the network.
+The two edges directed into a reticulation vertex are called \emph{reticulation edges}, and the edge directed away from the reticulation vertex is referred to as an \emph{out edge}.
+A leaf connected to an out edge is called an \emph{out leaf}.
+A \emph{semi-directed phylogenetic network} is obtained from a phylogenetic network by undirecting all edges except for the reticulation edges and suppressing all degree two vertices and parallel edges.

-Networks can either be rooted or unrooted.
-A root $\rho$ introduces an orientation on the network.
-The two edges incident on $\rho$ are directed out of $\rho$ and all other edges are directed away from the root and toward the leaves.
-We can also consider \emph{unrooted phylogenetic networks} by suppressing the root.
-In a \emph{binary} network all internal vertices are degree 3 except for the root which is degree 2.

-While we assume there is an underlying rooted network; it is not always possible to identify the root from data \cite{validroot}.
-Thus we consider the situation when either we have no information about the direction of the edges, or when we only have information about the direction of some of the edges.
-In an undirected phylogenetic network, one cannot determine which vertices are reticulation vertices.
-Alternatively, we can consider \emph{semi-directed networks} where all edges are undirected except for reticulation edges \cite{validroot}.
-A semi-directed network is \emph{phylogenetic} if there is a \emph{valid root location} such that orientation induced by rooting a network along some edge is consistent with the existing orientation of all of the reticulation edges.
-Henceforth, \emph{network} will refer to an unrooted, binary, level-1, semi-directed phylogenetic network unless otherwise specified.

-The algorithms we propose for reconstructing networks from quarnets rely on the ability to identify local components of the network.
-Biconnected components of a network are called \emph{semi-directed cycles}.
-A \emph{blob} consists of a semi-directed cycle and all the leaves incident to it \cite{validroot}.
-Here, \emph{cycle} refers to the underlying undirected cycle.
-We say a vertex $v$ is \emph{on a cycle} if the vertex sequence of the undirected cycle includes $v$.
-Likewise, an edge $e$ is \emph{on a cycle} if the edge sequence of the undirected cycle includes $e$.